Master in Sport Psychology

 Module 2 - Sports psychology and health (6 ECTS)

-- Sport, Health, and Psychology.
+- Sport, health, and psychology.

 - Sport and physical activity in different contexts.

-- Evaluation of the Behavioural and psychophysiological indicators involved in physical activity.
+- Evaluation of the behavioural and psychophysiological indicators involved in physical activity.

 - Sport and physical activity with populations with special needs.